BONGA GIRLS & BOYS

-Bonga was created to challenge the perception that girls are an economic burden and teach the girls ways to combat the negative consequences of poverty and oppressive cultural practices.
+Bonga was created to challenge the perception that girls and boys are an economic burden and teach the young boys and girls ways to combat the negative consequences of poverty and oppressive cultural practices.
 Basic literacy and numeracy skills, life and occupational skills are imparted unto these girls through a 9 months period empowering them to be responsible citizens and making a contribution towards the development of their communities.

 "Empower a girl and she will change the world"

 Bonga Forum is a follow-up program, is a subset of the Bonga Project.
 The program is after Bonga skill, where graduated, adolescent girls from two or more Bonga centres come together and make a forum.
 The main purpose is to link amongst themselves and others for conducting Income Generating Activities (IGAs), advocacy issues and conduct saving and lending in their groups

 Every month, there has to be a super girl, she is chosen by other girls to lead all Forum activities within a month, and this is done rotationally.

 Conduct Income Generating Activities (IGAs) and link amongst themselves and others

 Mobilization and advocacy on issues affecting the communities

 Meet and discuss issues they have been learning during life skills

 Enroll and train other girls from the community on the issues they have learned during life skills and vocational skills training

 The girls are grouped in smaller groups first, according to their trades to better manage themselves.
 In these groups, they are mixed so that they can learn from each other.
 Every week, girls meet together for savings and lending activities which is very essential for the sustainability of the forum.